timklapdor/csulx/_strategies/Reflective-Journals.md

 #### Implementation

-CSU Thinkspace provided the ideal vehicle for transforming learning experiences through the use of a reflective journal.
+CSU ThinkSpace provided the ideal vehicle for transforming learning experiences through the use of a reflective journal.
 Using a CSU username and password students are introduced to a platform that has full flexibility for customisation to reflect personal preferences and provide a touch of motivation.
 Importantly this is also linked to a range of formative steps supported by the academic in building knowledge and understanding: Key topics for reflection; Peer-to-peer responses; Teacher feedback; Literacy and communication; and Celebration of learning achievements.

 Feedback from students provides an insight into how this strategy was received: